-3 of the registered students did not show up at lectures and labs and did not submit assignments.
-All others passed the course, with a minimum grade of C. This trend is similar to the one recorded in previous years for the same course.
+All registered students attended the course and passed it, with a minimum grade of C. This trend is similar to the one recorded in previous years for the same course.

 OVERALL IMPRESSION OF THE LEARNING ENVIRONMENT

 What is your overall impression of the learning environment in the polar diagrams, for example in terms of the students' experience of meaningfulness, comprehensibility and manageability?
 If there are significant differences between different groups of students, what can be the reason?